OliKue/UserApi/README.md

 Recruiting Task Backend - Java

 ## How to start
+0. Clone the project

-1. Build the project with maven:
+2. Build the project with maven:
 `mvn package`

 2. Build docker image: